Successfully Operating the BC-375-E

 By the 1990s, the vintage military radio collector groups were on the increase and the BC-375 was viewed with interest because of its importance in aircraft communications during the early parts of WWII.
 Several ham-collectors worked on the problems of why the BC-375 seemed to be impossible to operate without "FMing" and poor quality audio.
 By careful neutralization of each Tuning Unit and use of robust battery/charger systems along with not trying to get maximum carrier power out of the transmitter, the resulting signals were pretty good.
 At least, good enough to encourage more military collectors to try the BC-375.
 Today, several BC-375 transmitters are being operated on the 75 meter ham band with notable success.
 Now,...the signals aren't Broadcast Quality Audio and the carrier power is relatively low but the signals are respectable and have what has become known as "the BC-375 sound."
 One word of caution though,...when operating a BC-375 or BC-191,...stay on vintage military radio nets or have QSOs with experienced vintage military radio operators.
-These hams know how the transmitter should sound when operating correctly and will not force you to endure endless audio critiques that are meaningless to the BC-375/BC191 transmitter's abilities.
+These hams know how the transmitter should sound when operating correctly and will not force you to endure endless audio critiques that are meaningless for the BC-375/BC191 transmitter's abilities.

 SCR-287 at the Western Historic Radio Museum (2009 to 2012) and in Dayton (2013)